elemprod/lptask/docs/about.md

 Like many open-source projects, LPTASK was born out of a need.
 I was working on developing an embedded application which contained a large collection of infrequently serviced tasks.
-The project has an extremely aggressive power goal.
+The project had an extremely aggressive power goal.
 We were targeting a 2-year battery life from a CR2032 coin cell while still performing useful work.
 The reductions in power consumption made by microcontroller vendors in the past decade made the power goals